Ostrich effect: Criticism

-Meerkat-Effect
+Meerkat effect

 Initial findings

 Svetlana Gherzi studied 617 investors from Barclays Wealth & Management UK.
 They found no perceivable attempt by investors to ignore or avoid negative information.
 Instead, they saw that "investors increase their portfolio monitoring following both positive and daily negative market returns, behaving more like hyper-vigilant meerkats than head-in-the-sand ostriches".
 They dubbed this phenomenon the "meerkat effect".

 Follow-up research

 Nachum Sicherman showed that the sample and demographic moderate the extent that investors exhibited the ostrich effect.
 In a sample of 100,000, Sicherman found that 79% of investors showed the ostrich effect while 21% had "anti-ostrich behavior", such as the meerkat effect.

 The researchers argued that Gherzi sample size of 617 investors was too small, one potential reason that most investors exhibited the meerkat effect rather than the ostrich effect.
 Sicherman also showed that the ostrich effect appeared more in "men, older investors and wealthier investors".